leburnett/reiser-documentation/Ephys/ephys_nested_rf.md

 Then it runs 4 pixel width moving bars in the same area, moving in 8 orientations, 16 directions (back and forth for each orientation).
 3 reps...

-### Processing the data

-On the ephys computer, each run of `generate_protocol2()` with create a new folder within `C:\matlabroot\G4_Protocols\nested_RF_protocol2` with the format "YYYY_MM_DD_HH_MM" of the date and time when the protocol was run.
-Within this folder there will be a `patterns` folder with the patterns that were used in the protocol, a `functions` folder with the position functions that were used, and a `params` folder containing a file with metadata about the protocol run.
-There will also be a folder `Log Files`, this itself will contain a subfolder with the exact date and time of the run that will contain the raw tdms files of the electrophysiology data and the frame position data.
-Witin `generate_protocol2()` there is a function `run_protocol2()` that runs the protocol created.
-At the very end of this function there is a function called `G4_TDMS_folder2struct(log_folder)` - another function from the `G4_Display_Tools` that will convert the tdms files into a combined structure (called `Log`) that can be used for analysis.

-`process_protocol2()` - -
-Run the function within the experiment folder - `data/YYYY_MM_DD_HH_MM`.
-It will read in the metadata file that has information about the strain of the fly, peak_frame, side of the arena.

-First, runs the bar processing. `process_bars_p2`
-- Timeseries plot

-Will return the resultant angle of the vector sum of the responses to the bars.

-Then runs, flash analysis. `process_flash_p2`
-- Timeseries heatmap plots.
-This takes in the resultant angle and plots the arrow on top of the heatmap plots.

-Two plots generated, one for the 4 pixel flashes and the other for the 6 pixel flashes.